chustert/nodejs-cms/README.md

 # nodejs-cms

-A simple content management system based on Node.js, Express.js and Mongoose with Handlebars for templating.
+A simple content management system based on Node.js, Express.js and MongoDB/Mongoose with Handlebars for templating.

 ### Features
 - Home page with blog posts
+- Shows (newest) featured post
+- Shows the most popular posts (based on comments)
 - Login and registration
 - Users can either be 'admin' or 'user'
 - Admin is able to log into admin area
 - Users can see each other's profiles
 - Users can message each other
+- Users can comment on posts
+- Users can like posts

 #### Account